ChristianKuehnel/plantgateway/README.md

 After that configure the gardener to match your requirements

+# Security
+A remark on security:
+Before running your MQTT server on the internet make sure that you enable SSL/TLS encryption and client authentication.

 # License
 Unless stated otherwise all software in this repository is licensed under the Apache License 2.0 http://www.apache.org/licenses/LICENSE-2.0